lpattullo/lpattullo/README.md

 - psycholinguistics (language development and processing across the lifespan)
 - eye-tracking, corpus studies, neuropsychological testing etc.

+## Current roles
+- assistant professor, Fulbright scholar (Temple University), co-lead of the Laboratory for Psycholinguistic Research, Vice-chair of the COST Action CA21131

 ## Work experience
 - 11/07/2024-today: Assistant professor: Faculty of Education and Rehabilitation Sciences, Department of Speech Language Pathology (SLP), University of Zagreb
 - 20/10/2020-10/07/2024	Postdoctoral research fellow: Faculty of Education and Rehabilitation Sciences, Department of Speech Language Pathology (SLP), University of Zagreb